Dallas Arboretum Mid-May

 You could add a sweet little ground cover under the bench (which will need a foundation) such as Dragon Lilly and some Hostas.
 Deep green would be in keeping with your color scheme but a variegated hosta would brighten a dark corner.

 Variegated Hosta in Texas – Hostas are a natural companion to ferns.
 This is a small hosta named Mighty Mouse.
 Hostas come in many sizes.
+You can read more about hostas for shade gardening here.

 Dragon Lily Texas Ground Cover